Image

 What were the specific metrics you used to measure the success of your efforts?

-• Tracking total number of partners, total number of diverse partners, and non-diverse partners and their diverse classifications.
+• Total number of partners, total number of diverse partners, and non-diverse partners and their diverse classifications (optional to self-identify).

 • Scholarship Data – race/ethnicity, majors, gender, schools